 Get a Blepharoplasty at Jefferson Plastics

 As we age, our eyelids stretch, resulting in excess skin and fat above and below the eyelids.
 This ultimately results in sagging eyebrows, bags under the eyes, and droopy upper lids.
 If droopy eyelids impact your appearance, eyelid surgery at Jefferson Plastics can be a perfect solution.
-Schedule a free consultation online or call us at 215-503-FACE.
+Schedule a consultation online or call us at 215-503-FACE.